-Some of the best evidence we have on the benefits of probiotics comes from studies of diarrhea in children, especially when it's caused by rotavirus.
+Some of the best proof that probiotics work comes from studies of diarrhea in children, especially when it's caused by rotavirus.
 Probiotics might cut bouts of infectious diarrhea by half a day to about 2 days.

-Antibiotics kill the bad bacteria in your body that make you sick, but they also kill the good bacteria.
-This can disrupt the normal balance in the intestines, leading to diarrhea.
-Diarrhea is a common side effect in 10% to 30% of people taking antibiotics.
+Antibiotics kill the germs in your body that make you sick, but they also kill some of the good bacteria.
+This can upset the normal balance in your intestines, leading to diarrhea.

-Infection with C. difficile causes severe and sometimes life-threatening diarrhea and inflammation in the colon, called colitis.
-Probiotics may help prevent C. difficile infection.
-And there's some evidence that probiotics may help prevent repeat infections of C. difficile.
-That's important, since repeat infections become difficult to control.
+An infection with C. difficile bacteria causes severe and sometimes life-threatening diarrhea and inflammation in the colon, called colitis.
+Probiotics may keep you from getting this germ.
+And there's some evidence they might stop the problem from coming back.
+That's important, since repeat infections become hard to control.

-Based on a 2011 report, probiotics may help treat ulcerative colitis, a form of inflammatory bowel disease (IBD).
-There are some studies suggesting probiotics may also help Crohn's disease, the other form of IBD, but the evidence is not strong.
+Probiotics may help treat ulcerative colitis, a form of inflammatory bowel disease (IBD).
+Some studies show probiotics may also help treat Crohn's disease, the other form of IBD, but the results aren't as strong.

 Where to Find Probiotics

-When choosing a probiotic, look for one that contains a specific organism that has been tested and found effective.
-Experts say it’s wise to look for products that say that they remain viable “through end of shelf life” rather than “at time of manufacture.”
+Look for probiotics with a specific type of bacteria that's been tested and found to work.
+Make sure the product has a Good Manufacturing Practices (GMP) seal.
+Choose products that say that they still work "through end of shelf life" rather than "at time of manufacture."